-Many home cooks believe that cooking with chocolate is a mystery known only to a select few, but the truth is that creating culinary confections from chocolate is easy once you understand certain basics.
+Many home cooks believe that cooking with chocolate is a mystery only a select few know.
+However, the truth is that creating culinary confections from chocolate is easy once you understand certain basics.
 Home cooks commonly fail to temper chocolate properly, which can result in unattractive clumping or streaking.
 Following are the basics on how to melt chocolate so that it turns out smooth and glossy.

 Melting Dark Chocolate On the Stove

 Always use a double boiler when melting chocolate on the stovetop –this will help keep it from scorching if the temperature inadvertently becomes too high.

 - Chop one pound of chocolate with a serrated knife.
 Combine 3/4 of it with two tablespoons of shortening or lard in the top of a double boiler.

 - Allow the water to reach the simmering point and adjust the heat to hold it steady.

 - Allow the mixture to reach 100 degrees F and remove the double boiler bowl from the stove.

 - Place the bowl in a larger bowl containing cold water and stir in the rest of the chocolate.

 When the mixture reaches 82 degrees F, place it back over the simmering water and bring it to 90 degrees F. Congratulations!
 You’ve just created the perfect dipping chocolate for candy making.

 Because both milk chocolate and white chocolate are more delicate than dark chocolate, a lower temperature needs to be used during the melting process when working with either of these.
 A general rule is that temperatures should be two degrees less than what would be used for dark chocolate.
 For instance, instead of allowing a milk or white chocolate mixture to reach 100 degrees F, it should be removed from the double boiler when the thermometer says 98 degrees F.